BrettlyCD/BrettlyCD.github.io/_posts/2023-08-06-text-to-sql-tool.md

 ### User Customization

-I want to give users the ability to easily implement this tool ont top of their own data.
+I want to give users the ability to easily implement this tool on top of their own data.
 Additionally, they should be able to bypass the schema targeting and input specific schemas and tables if they know what they are looking for.

 ---
-**You can find the rull Github repo here:** [text-to-sql](https://github.com/BrettlyCD/text-to-sql/tree/main)
+**You can find the full Github repo here:** [text-to-sql](https://github.com/BrettlyCD/text-to-sql/tree/main)

 ## Citations